-To the extent that steps have been taken to remediate the causes of poor service delivery in Rwanda, they have tackled the symptoms not the root causes, for example, training staff to be 'nice' to customers.
-They have done this rather than developing an understanding of and remediating the root causes of poor service delivery and developing organisational effectiveness focused on ensuring high quality service delivery.
+9. To the extent that steps have been taken to remediate the causes of poor service delivery in Rwanda they have tackled the symptoms not the root causes.
+For example, training staff to be 'nice' to customer's rather than on understanding and remediating the root causes of poor service delivery, a lack of organisational effectiveness focused on ensuring high quality service delivery.